zhywan/msrigs/README.md

 Software Disclaimer:

-SIRIGame is a free software; you can redistribute it or modify it under the terms of the GNU General Public License.
+SIRIGaS is a free software; you can redistribute it or modify it under the terms of the GNU General Public License.

-SIRIGame is distributed in the hope that is will be useful, but without any warranty.
-To use SIRIGame in your research, please cite our journal paper uner review mentioned above.
+SIRIGaS is distributed in the hope that is will be useful, but without any warranty.
+To use SIRIGaS in your research, please cite our journal paper uner review mentioned above.

 Authors: